-For stipulation of fire loads from design load fire as mentioned in the first subsection, see Section 11.
+For stipulation of fire loads/actions from design load/action fire as mentioned in the first subsection, see Section 11.

 Adequate fire resistance as mentioned in the first subsection, should be stipulated in relation to recognised standards or calculation models.
 When stipulating fire resistance for load-bearing structures, varying material utilisation can be taken into account.
-To determine the ability of passive fire protection materials to withstand jet fires, the test method "Jet-fire resistance test of passive fire protection materials", issued by the Health and Safety Executive and the Norwegian Petroleum Directorate, should be used.